doriguzzi/lucid-ddos/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-Then create a new ```conda``` environment (called ```myenv```) based on Python 3.8 and including part the required packages:
+Then create a new ```conda``` environment (called ```python38```) based on Python 3.8 and including part the required packages:

 ```
-conda create -n myenv python=3.8 numpy tensorflow=2.3.0 h5py lxml
+conda create -n python38 python=3.8 numpy tensorflow=2.3.0 h5py lxml
 ```

-Activate the new ```myenv``` environment:
+Activate the new ```python38``` environment:

 ```
-conda activate myenv
+conda activate python38
 ```

 And finalise the installation with a few more packages:

 ```
-(myenv)$ pip3 install pyshark sklearn
+(python38)$ pip3 install pyshark sklearn
 ```

-Please note that Pyshark is just Python wrapper for tshark, allowing python packet parsing using wireshark dissectors.
+Pyshark is just Python wrapper for tshark, allowing python packet parsing using wireshark dissectors.
 This means that ```tshark``` must be also installed.
-On an Ubuntu-based OS use  the following command:
+On an Ubuntu-based OS, use the following command:

 ```
 sudo apt install tshark
 ```

+Please note that the current LUCID code works with ```tshark``` **version 3.2.13 or lower**.
+Issues have been reported when using newest releases such as 3.4.X.

-For the sake of simplicity, we omit the command prompt ```(myenv)$``` in the following example commands in this README.   ```(myenv)$``` indicates that we are working inside the ```myenv``` execution environment, which provides all the required libraries and tools.
+For the sake of simplicity, we omit the command prompt ```(python38)$``` in the following example commands in this README.   ```(python38)$``` indicates that we are working inside the ```python38``` execution environment, which provides all the required libraries and tools.
 If the command prompt is not visible, re-activate the environment as explained above.

 ## Traffic pre-processing

 LUCID requires a labelled dataset, including the traffic traces in the format of ```pcap``` files.
 The traffic pre-processing functions are implemented in the ```lucid-dataset-parser.py``` Python script.
-It currently supports three DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): ISCXIDS2012, CIC-IDS2017 and CSE-CIC-IDS2018, plus a custom dataset containing a SYN Flood DDoS attack that will be used for this guide and included in the ```sample-dataset``` folder.
+It currently supports two DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): CIC-IDS2017 and CSE-CIC-IDS2018, plus a custom dataset containing a SYN Flood DDoS attack that will be used for this guide and included in the ```sample-dataset``` folder.

 With term *support*, we mean the capability of the script to correctly label the packets and the traffic flows either as benign or DDoS.
 In general, this is done by parsing a file with the labels provided with the traffic traces, like in the case of the UNB datasets, or by manually indicating the IP address(es) of the attacker(s) and the IP address(es) of the victim(s) in the code.
 Of course, also in the latter case, the script must be tuned with the correct information of the traffic (all the attacker/victim pairs of IP addresses), as this information is very specific to the dataset and to the methodology used to generate the traffic.

 Said that, ```lucid-dataset-parser.py``` implements both approaches, therefore it can be easily extended to support other datasets by replicating the available code.
 In the current version, only the dataset  ISCXIDS2012 needs the file with the labels (which can be obtained from the UNB's repository), while for all the others mentioned above we have already included the structures with the pairs attacker/victim.
 For instance, the following Python dictionary provides the IP addresses of the 254 attackers and the victim involved in the custom SYN Flood attack:

 ```
 CUSTOM_DDOS_SYN = {'attackers': ['11.0.0.' + str(x) for x in range(1,255)],